 Barbara Káli-Rozmis, Researcher of Empress Elisabeth of Austria

-I have graduated at the faculty of arts specialised in Hungarian and English literature and grammar.
-I have been interested in the past and present of the royal families, and I cope especially with the Habsburg Dynasty and the British Royal Families (mainly the House of Tudor), from the previous one, I have been researching the life of Empress Elisabeth of Austria and her family, and for more than three years I have been publishing articles in Hungarian and English.
+I have graduated from the faculty of arts specialised in Hungarian and English literature and grammar.
+I have been interested in the past and present of the royal families, and research the life of Empress Elisabeth of Austria (Queen of Hungary) and her family.
+I have been involved in several projects relating to Elisabeth.
+For more than five years, I have been publishing articles in Hungarian and English.
+I also have presentations about the Empress (in Hungarian and English).
+Besides, I take part in publishing books about her (I am the lector-editor of some books on her).
+I also have a YouTube channel (about Elisabeth) – the latest videos are subtitled.
 As regards my personal life, I am married, and I feel lucky because my hobby is “my job”, besides studying the life of the aristocracy, in my free time I love crafting, especially silk painting.

 I. Why Elisabeth?

 As the researcher of Elisabeth, I am often asked how I started to be interested in Empress Elisabeth of Austria.
 People are usually surprised that for me it was not the Sissi-trilogy that arose my attention but an article about her in a newspaper, which stated that the next year there would be the 100th anniversary of Elisabeth’s death, and then some interesting things were written about her beauty cult.
 This article and a posthumous portrait of her (by Gyula Benczúr, 1899) made such an impact on me that I wanted to know everything about her.
-21 years have passed since then.
-This year on 10th September, it was the 120th anniversary, which is highly important to me.
-That is why and on that occasion, I founded the TEMPT – The Empress Memory Team, the aim of which is to keep the memory of Elisabeth alive with a view of presenting the unbiased and up to date image of the Empress in front of the Readers and Audience.
+More than twenty years have passed since then.
+On 10th September 2018, it was the 120th anniversary, which is highly important to me.
+That is why and on that occasion, I founded the TEMPT – The Empress Memory Team, which aim is to keep the memory of Elisabeth alive and make an attempt to present her as trustworthy as it is possible.

 10 September 2018, Barbara Káli-Rozmis